PurpleKingdomGames/roguelike-starterkit/README.md

 This material is a near drop-in replacement for `TerminalText`.
 It does not support the drop shadow feature, but has a leaner implementation for performance sensitive contexts.
 Supposed to be used with the `TerminalEmulator`/`RogueTerminalEmulator`'s `toCloneTiles` method.

+Additionally, `TerminalMaterial` will attempt to preserve tile colours.
+If you apply a foreground colour to a tile, it will only apply the tint to greyscale pixel values.
+This means you can have a tree with a brown trunk, but tint just the leaf colours to autumn reds, yellows, and greens.

 ## The `TerminalEmulator` and the `RogueTerminalEmulator`

 The terminal emulators are the basis of the library, and provide a simple 'terminal-like' object you and interact with to represent grids of ASCII tiles.
 They come in two flavours, both of which have the same interface but behave differently: